dennisbartol/Card-High-Light/README.md

 # cardHighlight
-Move over one of the cards with your mouse, and watch the magic happening.
+Move over one of the cards with your mouse, and watch the magic !

 Applies:
 -Jquery